snakemake-workflows/cellranger-multi/config/README.md

 All global configuration settings for the whole analysis are specified in the `config/config.yaml` file.
 This file is extensively commented to explain how to set which options.
 You can delete any options you don't need, or set them to an empty string (`""`).
-The only required sections are those for the feature types present in the `feature_types` column of the sample sheet.
+The only required sections are those for the feature types present in the `feature_types` column of the sample sheet and the flag whether `multiplexing` should be `activated`.
 And the only required entry for a required section is usually the `reference:` path or file specification.